2023 Solar Incentives Guide for Carlisle, PA - Tax Credits & Rebates

 Adams Electric Cooperative - Energy Efficiency Loan Program

 Federal Residential Renewable Energy Tax Credit

-Solar incentives help mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are designed to encourage more people to switch their home over to renewable energy.
-The incentives might include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the state of Pennsylvania and some by your utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+The incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the Pennsylvania government and some by your utility company, county or municipality.
 Types of solar incentives might include:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled by your state government.
-Once your solar system meets the qualification threshold (normally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are generally handled by your state government.
+Once your solar system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you receive from the sale is usually considered part of your taxable income.

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum amount you can claim.